Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMainWindow-c.rst

 A main window provides a framework for building an application's user interface.
 Qt has :sip:ref:`~PyQt6.QtWidgets.QMainWindow` and its `related classes <https://doc.qt.io/qt-6/widget-classes.html#main-window-and-related-classes>`_ for main window management. :sip:ref:`~PyQt6.QtWidgets.QMainWindow` has its own layout to which you can add :sip:ref:`~PyQt6.QtWidgets.QToolBar`\ s, :sip:ref:`~PyQt6.QtWidgets.QDockWidget`\ s, a :sip:ref:`~PyQt6.QtWidgets.QMenuBar`, and a :sip:ref:`~PyQt6.QtWidgets.QStatusBar`.
 The layout has a center area that can be occupied by any kind of widget.
 You can see an image of the layout below.

 .. image:: ../../../images/mainwindowlayout.png

-**Note:** Creating a main window without a central widget is not supported.
-You must have a central widget even if it is just a placeholder.

 .. _qmainwindow-creating-main-window-components: